brunoangeloccimartins/back-end-Challenge/README.md

 Hey there! 👋 I'm Bruno Angelocci Martins, a passionate and ambitious 23-year-old web developer on a relentless pursuit of excellence in the ever-evolving world of technology.
 With a year's worth of dedicated study in web development under my belt, I'm eager to make my mark in the industry.

-My journey into the world of web development began with a curiosity-driven exploration, and since then, I've been captivated by the endless possibilities that technology offers.
+My journey into the world of web development began with curiosity-driven exploration, and since then, I've been captivated by the endless possibilities that technology offers.
 Through hands-on experience and continuous learning, I've honed my skills in frontend and backend development, mastering languages and frameworks such as HTML, CSS, JavaScript, Node.js, and React.

 I thrive in dynamic environments where creativity meets functionality, and I'm always on the lookout for opportunities to push boundaries and create impactful solutions.
 Whether it's building intuitive user interfaces or architecting robust backend systems, I approach every project with a blend of enthusiasm and meticulous attention to detail.